george-hawkins/japanese/README.md

 Kanshudo has a very nice [intro to readings](https://www.kanshudo.com/howto/how-to-read-kanji), how to learn them (one at a time) and how to guess which reading that you already know will apply in a new situation (based on whether the kanji is used okurigana etc.).

 Tofugu has a rather more massive take on similar material [here](https://www.tofugu.com/japanese/onyomi-kunyomi/).

+**Update:** it turns out on and kun'yomi readings don't cover everything, e.g. delicious is usually written as おいしい but it can also be written as 美味しい but if you look up the readings for 美味, there's none that combine to give おい.
+For an explanation of this issue (ateji 当て字) see this [article](https://www.tofugu.com/japanese/weird-kanji-readings/) from Tofugu (jūbako-yomi 重箱読じゅうばこよみ and yutō-yomi 湯桶読ゆとうよみ where on'yomi readings are used for one or more characters in a word and kon'yomi readings for the others).

 ### Reading frequency